gryslik/cse5243/index.md

 3. Midterm Exam: 15%
 4. Final Exam: 20%
 5. No course project

+There might be tentative bonus points assigned for harder math or cs problems.
+Max would be at most 3%.

 ## Textbooks:
 No one textbook, please feel free to refer to the below